microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_sfborganizeractivity.md

 Retrieve the reports of Sky for Business Organizer Activity.

+> Note: You can go to [Office 365 Reports - Skype for Business conference organizer activity](https://support.office.com/client/Skype-for-Business-Online-conference-organized-activity-03a255d4-0e1d-4b24-b73d-7a62fae36254) to check the meaning of different views.

 ## Prerequisites

 The following **scopes** are required to execute this API: